vossstef/tang_nano_20k_c64/README.md

 Prevent the cartridge load at boot by OSD CRT selection **No Disk** , **Save settings** and System **Cold Boot**.<br>
 > [!TIP]
 **Detach Cartridge** by OSD CRT selection **No Disk** and System **Cold Boot**.<br>

+> [!IMPORTANT]
+> Be aware that most Freezer Card CRT require to use the standard C64 Kernal and the standard C1541 CBM DOS.
+Buildin DolphinDOS Speedloader isn't compatible.

 ## BASIC Program Loader (.PRG)
 A BASIC Program *.PRG file can be loaded via OSD file selection.<br>